-All grades, except incompletes (I and IC), are final when posted by the instructor.
-No grade will be revised by reexamination or completion of extra work except when an Incomplete grade petition has been submitted and approved.
+With the exception of incompletes (I and IC), all grades are final when posted by the instructor.
+No grade will be revised by reexamination or completion of extra work except when an incomplete grade petition has been submitted and approved.
 A student who feels that there is an error in the recorded grade should meet with the instructor to determine if the grade was correctly recorded.
-If an error was made in grade entry, the instructor may request a correction by submitting a Grade Change form to the Registrar's Office.
+If an error was made in grade entry, the instructor may request a correction by submitting a Grade Change form.
 The registrar is authorized to change a final grade only if a clerical or procedural error must be corrected.

 Any grade correction requested more than one year after the original filing must be validated by the department chair.
-Any grade change made by an instructor who has left UWest must be approved by the department chair.
+Any grade change made by an instructor who has left UWest must be approved by the department chair and CAO.